JosephPassant/Informer-Blood-Glucose-Prediction/readme.md

 ## **7. Inference Dashboard**

-The inference dashboard can be used to visualise the performance of the JPFormer models on patient test data from the OHIOT1DM dataset through a TKinter GUI.
+The [inference dashboard](https://github.com/JosephPassant/Informer-based-Blood-Glucose-Prediction/blob/main/inference_framework/inference_dashboard.py) can be used to visualise the performance of the JPFormer models on patient test data from the OHIOT1DM dataset through a TKinter GUI.

-The inference framework is located at [inference/inference_dashboard.py](https://github.com/JosephPassant/Informer-based-Blood-Glucose-Prediction/blob/main/inference_framework/inference_dashboard.py).

-This can be run by navigating to the [inference_framework](inference_framework) directory in command line and running the following command:
+This can be run by navigating to the [inference_framework](inference_framework) directory in command line and running the following command passing the desired patient ID and optimised_for arguments:

 ```bash
 python inference_dashboard.py --ptid --optimised_for